DanParkinson/project-4-elite/AGILE.md

 Now that users can fully control their own reservations.
 Admins need to be able to view all reservations on any given day.

+The site is functional but there is currently only 1 table in the restaraunt.
+To change this:
+- multiple tables need to be created.
+Each with unique id number attached to it.
+Amount of people they can seat will be considred later.
+- Each reservation needs to be associated to the unique id
+- the double booking system needs to check that the table is free.
+- reservation overview then needs to say which table the reservation is for.

 # fixes
 - change password button gap